 LA Shorts International Film Festival ranks among the most prestigious and largest international short film festivals in the world.
-The festival is accredited by the Academy of Motion Pictures Arts & Sciences, the British Academy of Film and Television Arts and the Academy of Canadian Cinema and Television (ACCT) presenters of the Canadian Screen Awards.
+The festival is accredited by the Academy of Motion Pictures Arts & Sciences, the British Academy of Film and Television Arts and the Academy of Canadian Cinema and Television.

-The 2016 Oscar winners in Live Action Short and Animated Short both were 2015 LA Shorts Fest Official Selections.
+The 2016 Oscar winners in Live Action Short and Animated Short both screened at LA Shorts.

-In past years, a total of 50 LA Shorts filmmakers have earned Academy Award nominations, with 15 taking home the Oscar.
+A total of 54 LA Shorts filmmakers have earned Academy Award® nominations, with 15 taking home the Oscar.

 LA Shorts is an official qualifying event for the British Academy of Film and Television Arts (BAFTA) short film awards.
 Award-winners at the festival are eligible to win BAFTA's